-Any Captain or team member, excluding the observer, who is/was (within the past 5 years) a licensed charter boat captain, fishing guide, or commercial fisherman, is required to enter the Pro Division.
+Any Captain or team member, excluding the observer, who is/was (within the past 5 years) a licensed charter boat captain, fishing guide, or commercial fisherman and conducted trips with customers, is required to enter the Pro Division.
 All others may enter the Amateur Division.
 Amateurs may enter the Pro Division.
 NOTE: All entrants agree that their purchase of a registration in any of these events shall constitute an acknowledgement of these rules and they further acknowledge that they understand their obligations and responsibilities outlined within and they agree to abide by these rules and the decisions of the Tournament Officials.

 NOTE: Violations of ANY of these rules will result in disqualification for the day or the tournamentType your paragraph here.

 Only teams entered into the pro/am may compete in the challenge.
 The object of the three fish challenge is to weigh 3 fish in 2 days with the heaviest 3-fish catch winning.
 The uniqueness of the 3 fish challenge is that it calls for strategy as teams can elect to weigh any number of their 3 tournament fish on day 1, however any fish weighed and counted on day 1 cannot be exchanged for a bigger fish caught on day 2.